 Brightspace ePortfolio vs. Mahara

 The Brightspace ePortfolio has the advantage that it is fully integrated wth Brightspace.
-It will allow you and your students to use Brightspace rubrics to evaluate evidence shared via the ePortfolio and can be linked to learning objectives created via the competency tool.
-Additionally, the Brightspace ePortfolio is the only way to use Brightspace forms.
+It will allow you and your students to use other Brightspace tools such as Forms and Rubrics and can be linked to learning objectives created via the competency tool.
 The use of forms will be covered in this resource under 'ePortfolio items and use cases'.

 What this resource is all about